 The question would be, what happens if you use a nonadjuvant vaccine in a patient with high disease activity?
 A few published case reports noted precipitation of SLE disease after vaccination; in addition, other studies found an increase in autoantibody levels after vaccination without clinical disease flares.
 However, these reports included only small numbers of patients (20-50 patients).

 In a 2013 study by Campos et al., 118 juvenile SLE patients and 102 matched controls were vaccinated with nonadjuvant influenza A H1N1 vaccine; patients with higher SLEDAI-2K score >8, had higher rates of non-serocoversion (48.8% vs. 24%, p=0.008) compared to controls, but there were no worsening of SLE disease activity (1).
-Overall, patients with SLE had rate of seroconversion 63.6% compared to controls 91.2%; P < 0.001, comparable to other studies.
+Overall, patients with SLE had rate of seroconversion 63.6% compared to controls 91.2%; P

 - Bottom line is, while the rates of seroconversion and seroprotection are lower than healthy controls, vaccinating with nonadjuvant flu vaccines is safe in patients with SLE and should be undertaken regardless of disease activity and degree of immunosuppression